jboss-developer/jboss-eap-quickstarts/greeter/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1.

 Configure Maven